All Episodes

 He writes that.

-Their idea of total retaliation, the Hells Angels, or any offense, like looking at you funny or being like, dude, you drink, could be met with everybody beating you up because the Hells Angels got to determine the offense.
+Their idea of total retaliation, the Hell's Angels, where any offense, like looking at you funny or being like, dude, you drink, could be met with everybody beating you up because they got to determine the, the Hell's Angels got to determine the offense.

 If you came back from the war in 1950, you had a chance in Oakland to have a middle-class life and a beautiful house and work the rest of your days and have a family that will then go on.